Kendall Jenner Labels Herself A ‘Vogue Girl’ Amid ASAP Rocky Dating Rumors

 Kendall Jenner and ASAP Rocky were just spotted in Milan together for the second night in a row.

-Although the 21-year-old Keeping Up With the Kardashians star appears to be focusing on her modeling career in recent weeks as she continues to walk in numerous shows throughout the ongoing fashion week events around the world, she seems to be making time for her potential romance with rapper as well.
+Although the 21-year-old Keeping Up with the Kardashians star appears to be focusing on her modeling career in recent weeks as she continues to walk in numerous shows throughout the ongoing Fashion Week events around the world, she seems to be making time for her potential romance with the rapper as well.

 That said, she isn’t saying a thing about her alleged boyfriend online.
 Instead, she’s been sharing photos of her latest campaigns and outings with her model friends, including Bella Hadid.